Chrisvolcano/supervolcano-teleops/README.md

 ### Quick Test

 1. Create an organization via admin portal
-2. Log in as the created manager
+2. Log in as the created manager (partner_manager or location_owner)
 3. View dashboard and locations
-4. Create a teleoperator
+4. Create a field worker (oem_teleoperator or property_cleaner)
-5. Log in as teleoperator
+5. Log in as the field worker
 6. Complete a task
 7. Verify completion appears in manager dashboard